hassan883/Hassan883/README.md

 ### I'm a Developer & Researcher!

-* 👨‍💻 Working and Advancing in Computer Vision.
+* 👨‍💻 Working and Advancing in Software Engineer.
-* 🌱 Competitive-coding and backend engineering.
+* 🌱 Full stack developer.
 * 👯 Looking to colaborate with other content creators and developers.
 * 📢 Love to teach and inspire.
-* 🔭 Learning Django & DevOps.
+* 🔭 Learning MERN.

 # ⚙️ GitHub Analytics